Baylor Scott & White Medical Center – Temple

 Baylor Scott & White Medical Center – Temple is a 636-bed multi-specialty teaching hospital located in Temple, Texas.
 The facility was founded in 1897, when Dr. Arthur C. Scott and Dr. Raleigh R. White Jr. opened the Temple Sanitarium in Temple, Texas.
 The group practice consists of over 800 physicians and scientists.
-The primary clinical teaching campus of Texas A&M Health Science Center College of Medicine, Baylor Scott & White – Temple is ranked as one of the top 100 hospitals and one of the top 15 teaching hospitals in the United States by Thomson Reuters.
+The primary clinical teaching campus of Baylor College of Medicine's Temple campus, Baylor Scott & White – Temple is ranked as one of the top 100 hospitals and one of the top 15 teaching hospitals in the United States by Thomson Reuters.
 Baylor Scott & White – Temple has 31 accredited residency and fellowship programs, including programs in emergency medicine, radiology and offers a well-established and respected chaplain resident program.

 In 2013, Scott & White merged with Baylor Health Care System to form Baylor Scott & White Health.
 In October 2018, Baylor Scott & White Health and Memorial Hermann announced their plan to merge, which the plan fell through in 2019.